BrunoSilvaAndrade/python-config-parser/README.md

 # python-json-config-parser
-Project created to given the possibility of create dynamics Json config files and use this using oriented object paradigm
+Project created to give the possibility of create dynamics Json config files and use this using oriented object paradigm

 HOW IT WORKS